smartdevicelink/sdl_evolution/proposals/0307-GetInputScreen.md

 <img src="../assets/proposals/0307-GetInput/GetInput-3-2.PNG" alt="Credit Card Screen with Error Template" class="inline" height= "50%" width= "50%" />

 ## Proposed solution
 Add a new RPC for an input screen.
-This screen would use RPC encryption which is handled by policies.
+Since this screen will often handle sensative info like login or credit card info, this screen would use RPC encryption which is handled by policies.
+In policies, we would have a new permission group that requires encryption by setting the flag `Encryption_Required = true`.
+This DisplayForm RPC would be in that permission group.
+SDL Core will make sure that only encrypted DisplayForm RPCs will be accepted and processed.
+Unencrypted DisplayForm RPCs will be rejected.
+The response sent back to the app will also be encrypted.

-It contains a title, and an array of `Fields`
+The new RPC contains a title, and an array of `Fields`

 Here's the `MOBILE_API`:
 ```xml